 TREAT GUM DISEASE MOBILE AL - PERIODONTAL TREATMENTS

-With proper care your teeth and smile can last a lifetime.
-This means thorough daily brushing and flossing and regular dental cleanings and check-ups to avoid tooth decay and periodontal disease.
-Most people know that this can cause tooth loss if not treated, but for most adults it is periodontal (gum) disease that causes the most cases of tooth lost.
-If you have lost a tooth or teeth due to periodontal complication, dental implants are terrific solution to improve your oral health.
+With proper care, your teeth and smile can last a lifetime.
+This means thorough daily brushing and flossing and regular dental cleanings, and check-ups to avoid tooth decay and periodontal disease.
+Most people know that this can cause tooth loss if not treated, but for most adults, it is periodontal (gum) disease that causes the most cases of tooth loss.
+If you have lost a tooth or teeth due to a periodontal complication, dental implants are a terrific solution to improve your oral health.
 Learn more about implants here.

 Periodontal disease is caused by infection of the gums and bone surrounding and supporting the teeth.
 Usually painless, periodontal infections can occur at any age and usually progress slowly, sometimes completely unnoticed by the patient.
 That is why check-ups are important to prevent tooth loss.

-The bacteria that causes periodontal disease is called “plaque”.
+The bacteria that cause periodontal disease are called “plaque”.
 It is a white, sticky film that forms on the teeth.
-This bacteria produces acid and other toxins that irritate the gums and bone and also cause cavities.
+This bacterium produces acid and other toxins that irritate the gums and bone, and also cause cavities.

 WARNING SIGNS